IsratIJK/Assessment-1-Nagorik/README.md

 ---

 ### 5. Context Retrieval Using Semantic Similarity

-- Implemented a semantic similarity function to retrieve the most relevant context:
+- **RAG (Retrieval-Augmented Generation)** is employed in this system to retrieve the most relevant context from the dataset based on the user's question.
+- **Process:**
-  - Questions and contexts were encoded into sentence embeddings.
+  - Both the question and the documents (contexts) are encoded into sentence embeddings using a **SentenceTransformer** model (`all-MiniLM-L6-v2`).
+  - **Cosine similarity** is used to measure the similarity between the question’s embedding and each document's embedding.
+The document with the highest similarity score is selected as the most relevant context.
-  - Cosine similarity was used to select the best-matching context.
+  - This context is then used by the QA pipeline to generate the answer.

 ---

 ### 6. Ranking Answers Using Direct Preference Optimization (DPO)

+- **DPO (Direct Preference Optimization)** ranks the answers based on a simple heuristic: the **longest answer** is selected as the best answer.
+- **Process:**
-- A simple heuristic was used to rank answers, selecting the longest answer as the most relevant.
+  - After generating potential answers from the QA system, the longest answer (in terms of length) is considered the most detailed and relevant.
+  - This ranking mechanism is simple but effective for scenarios where more detailed responses are preferred.

 ---